bagisto/bagisto/README.md

 ##### On server:

-Warning: Before going full on production mode we recommend you to uninstall developer dependencies.
+Warning: Before going into production mode we recommend you uninstall developer dependencies.
 In order to do that, run the command below:

 > composer install --no-dev

 ~~~
-Open the specified entry point in your hosts file in browser or make entry in hosts file if not done.
+Open the specified entry point in your hosts file in your browser or make an entry in hosts file if not done.
 ~~~

 ##### On local: